TOP

 Secretariat Division of the Board of Directors

-Established under the Board of Directors, the Secretariat Division provides relevant resources or assistance for the Board of Directors and its committees to perform their duties in order to facilitate the smooth operation of the Corporation's corporate governance system.
+Established under the Board of Directors, the Secretariat Division is responsible for implementing corporate governance issues and provides relevant resources or assistance to the Board of Directors and functional committees to perform their duties in order to facilitate smooth operation of the Corporation's corporate governance system.

 Corporate Audit Office